eternagame/superfolder-covid-mrna-vaccines/analysis.md

-<sup>a</sup>Average unpaired probabiility over entire coding sequence (Wayment-Steele, 2020b). <sup>b</sup>Machine-learning model for predicting degradation more accurately than average unpaired probability (OpenVaccine consortium, 2021, in prep). <sup>c</sup>Average unpaired probability of the first 14 nucleotides of the coding sequence (Wayment-Steele, 2020b) -- should be *high* to optimize translation. <sup>d</sup>Each codon is randomly sampled from the most GC-rich codons for that amino acid (Thess, 2015). <sup>e</sup>Zhang, 2020.
+<sup>a</sup>Average unpaired probabiility over entire coding sequence (Wayment-Steele, 2020b).
+<sup>b</sup>Machine-learning model for predicting degradation more accurately than average unpaired probability (OpenVaccine consortium, 2021, in prep).
+<sup>c</sup>Average unpaired probability of the first 14 nucleotides of the coding sequence (Kozak, 1990; OpenVaccine consortium, 2021, in prep) -- should be *high* to optimize translation.
+<sup>d</sup>Each codon is randomly sampled from the most GC-rich codons for that amino acid (Thess, 2015).
+<sup>e</sup>Zhang, 2020.

 The Superfolder construct has been optimized in RiboTree both to minimize DegScore, thus maximizing in vitro stability, while keeping the first 14 nucleotides of the coding sequence unpaired.